-Going into the summer of 2017, the District erected a Control Tower and contracted with Midwest Air Traffic Control for staffing of the Control Tower.
-The Board of Directors continues to fund this project for the full year in 2018 to enhance safety and mitigate community annoyance.

-The funding of the above mentioned programs, along with continuing efforts included in the fiscal 2018 budget such as the Fly Quiet incentive program, annoyance monitoring, ADS-B, and the airspace and procedures study, are all examples of the District striving not only to be an outstanding general aviation airport, but also a good neighbor.
+In 2017, the District erected a Control Tower and contracted with MidWest Air Traffic Control for staffing of the control tower.
+The Board continues to fund this project for the full year in 2019 at \$828,000 to enhance safety and mitigate community annoyance.
+Ongoing noise abatement programs such as the Fly Quiet incentive program, annoyance monitoring, pilot outreach, and the airspace and procedures study, continue to be fully funded in 2019.